TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 * Ores
     * Copper ore in the overworld
     * Cobalt ore in the nether
-* Overworld sky slime islands
+* Overworld skyslime islands
     * Spawn in green and blue variants
     * Contain blue foliage and skyroot wood
+* Overworld earthslime islands
+    * Spawn in green and blue variants
+    * Contain green foliage and greenheart wood
+* Clay islands
+    * Weird idea, want to develop a bit more later
 * Blood slime islands
     * Spawn in the nether
     * Contain ichor and blood
     * Contains bloodshrooms
 * Necrotic bones
     * Drop from wither skeletons
-* End slime islands
+* Enderslime islands
     * Contain ender slime
     * Currently no mobs
-    * Temporary home of greenheart wood
+    * Temporary second home of greenheart wood

 ### Book

 * Materials and You
     * Mostly complete, apart from new info in later editions
     * Has full list of tier 1 materials and traits
-    * Has a modifier listing, though a few modifiers will be moved to another book later
+    * Has a modifier listing, though a few modifiers will be moved to puny smelting later
 * Puny Smelting
     * Has full list of tier 2 materials and traits
 * Mighty Smelting
+    * Has full list of tier 3 materials and traits
+* Fantastic Foundry
-    * Has full list of tier 3 and 4 materials and traits
+    * Has full list of tier 4 materials and traits
     * Has information on how to obtain molten blaze
+* Encyclopedia of Materials
+    * Has a full list of tier 1 through 4 materials
 * Tinkers Gadgetry
     * Placeholder book for future documentation